OpenLiberty/ci.gradle/README.md

 ### Gradle Support

-The Liberty Gradle Plugin supports running with Gradle 7.3+ and Gradle 8.x.
+The Liberty Gradle Plugin supports running with Gradle 7.3+ and Gradle 8.x as of release 3.6.
 The 7.3 version of Gradle is when full support for Java 17 was introduced.
 When using a Gradle wrapper, ensure the wrapper version matches the version of Gradle being used.

 ### Java Support